Multiple homes catch fire after plane crashes into New Jersey neighborhood

 "So to have a low ceiling really isn't a problem for an aircraft unless you're already have trouble," Meteorologist Sam Champion said.
 "As far as the winds go, we're seeing winds in that area about 9 mph at the time -- again the ceiling was 500 feet, temperatures weren't an issue and there was light mist and drizzle there as well."

-The FAA is heading to the scene to investigation.
+The FAA is heading to the scene for an investigation.
 The National Transportation Safety Board also will investigate and will determine probable cause of the accident

 This is breaking news.
 This story will be updated as more information becomes available.